Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-\subsection{Canonical Reflection Matrix}
+{ \textbf{Canonical Reflection Matrix}}

-Figure~\ref{figA_network_BF_c0}A shows the {virtual} network of 76 geophones whose distribution has been dictated by the topography of the volcano. {It} spans over a lateral extension $d_{||}=1300$ m and a vertical range $d_z= 500$ m.
+Figure~\ref{figA_network_BF_c0}a shows the {virtual} network of 76 geophones whose distribution has been dictated by the topography of the volcano. {It} spans over a lateral extension $d_{||}=1300$~m and a vertical range $d_z= 500$ m.

-{The impulse response $R (i,j,t)$ between each pair of stations $(i,j)$ is estimated by cross-correlation of ambient seismic noise \cite{campillo_long-range_2003} (section S1).
+{The impulse response $R (\mathbf{g}_i,\mathbf{g}_j,t)$ between each pair of stations $(i,j)$ (located at positions $\mathbf{g}_i$ and $\mathbf{g}_j$, respectively) is estimated by cross-correlation of ambient seismic noise \cite{campillo_long-range_2003} (Methods).
+To avoid the detrimental effect of fumaroles which are extremely localized noise sources (Supplementary Note 2), only the anti-causal component of the NCFs has been considered to estimate the impulse reponse between each geophone (Supplementary Note 3).
 The set of impulse responses is stored in a time-dependent response matrix $\mathbf{R} (t)$.}

 This {canonical reflection matrix} is powerful since it enables {a post-processing projection of} seismic data into different mathematical bases. {The} reflection matrix can {be} investigated into the plane wave basis (or $\mathbf{k}$-space) or any plane in the real space that sits between the Earth surface ($\mathbf{u}$) and the expected focal plane ({$\bm{\rho}$}) at a given time-of-flight $t$.
-To project the seismic data in these latter bases, a wave velocity model is nevertheless required.
+To project the seismic data in these latter bases, a wave velocity model is nevertheless required.\\